humenay/udacity/P4_Advanced_Lane_Lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 **_It is worth noting, that the class has been 100% python-based.
-However, there were no code requirements for this project so I decided to implement the project in C++ to famailiarize myself with this API_**
+However, there were no code requirements for this project so I decided to implement the project in C++ to famailiarize myself with this API_.
+The code was in conjunction w/ openCV version 3.2**

 [//]: # (Image References)